defenseunicorns/leapfrogai-backend-summarization/README.md

 ## Description

-Backend API that adds a specific agent for tasks related to summarization.
+Intermediate API that adds an agent specfic to tasks requiring high-quality summarization.

 ## Usage